 Main thing to think about is having enough internal volume and bow / stern access for correct installation inside your boat.
-There is no room for making a miscalculated error here because the position of the submerged tunnel in relation to the waterline above is critical for optimising both thruster performance and in the reduction of noise.
+There is no room for making a miscalculated error here because the position of the submerged tunnel in relation to the waterline above is critical for optimizing both thruster performance and in the reduction of noise.

-Today’s tunnel thruster choices are amazing and if you choose your manufacturer wisely, your system can be upgraded to Proportional Control, letting you control your thrusters in much the same way as you would use the gas pedal on a car.
+Today’s tunnel thruster choices are amazing and if you choose your manufacturer wisely, your system can be upgraded to proportional control, letting you control your thrusters in much the same way as you would use the gas pedal on a car.

 Instead of a full-power on/full-power off, Proportional Control lets you carefully feed in just the right amount of sideways thrust required for the circumstances prevailing, giving you total close quarters manoeuvrability and full, single-handed control.

-- Solid and well proven construction with few moving parts
+- Solid and well-proven construction with few moving parts.

-- Wide choice available
+- Wide choice available.

-- Comparatively high value for money versus other types
+- Comparatively high value for money versus other types.

-- Can help to stiffen and add structural integrity to a hull
+- Can help to stiffen and add structural integrity to a hull.

-- Troubleshooting and maintenance without lifting the boat
+- Troubleshooting and maintenance without lifting the boat.

-- Some systems available with ignition protection and protection from water ingress
+- Some systems available with ignition protection and protection from water ingress.

-- No reduction in boat speed when the tunnel is correctly installed
+- No reduction in boat speed when the tunnel is correctly installed.

-- Complex installation so professional fitment is strongly preferred
+- Complex installation so professional fitment is strongly preferred.

-- Requires sufficient internal space to fit
+- Requires sufficient internal space to fit.

-- Tunnel must be located a minimum of ½ to 1 times its diameter beneath the waterline
+- Tunnel must be located a minimum of ½ to 1 times its diameter beneath the waterline.

-- Some noise emission possible unless the tunnel is optimally installed
+- Some noise emission possible unless the tunnel is optimally installed.

 Retractable thrusters that can be placed in either bow or stern locations at the furthest most extremities of a hull are becoming more and more popular.
-The discreet nature of fully retractable thrusters lends themselves perfectly within the large, bespoke yacht and superyacht community.
+The discreet nature of fully retractable thrusters lends themselves perfectly within the large, bespoke yacht and super-yacht community.